Private Equity Interview Questions

 In this article, we have put together a comprehensive list of the Top 25 Private Equity Interview Questions to help you prepare for the recruiting process and successfully land an offer in this competitive industry.

-Unlike investment banking interviews where you’ll likely get a lot of technical interview questions, private equity interviews will stress the Paper LBO and LBO Modeling Test and Case Study to confirm you’ve got the technicals down.
+Unlike investment banking interviews where you’ll likely get a lot of technical interview questions, private equity interviews will stress the Paper LBO and LBO Modeling Test to confirm you’ve got the technicals down.

 - Q. What is a leveraged buyout (LBO)?